ruggable/tap-facebook/README.md

 `(singer_taps\Scripts\tap-facebook -c config_uk.json -p fb_properties.json -s state_uk.json) | (singer_targets\Scripts\target-redshift -c target_redshift_config_uk.json)`

 Note that the config.json, state.json, & target_redshift_config.json each vary with the account.
 Since we're pulling the same data, fb_properties.json stays the same across all accounts.
-Five extra sets of config options will also be crafted for the campaign-level "fb_campaigns" tables in the DW (commands currently feed ad-level "fb_master" tables).
+Five extra sets of config options will also be crafted for the campaign-level "fb_campaigns" tables in the DW (code currently feeds ad-level "fb_master" tables).
 The above command is fairly verbose, so next steps will be to throw a python wrapper over it so we can execute like so:

 `python tap-facebook-app.py --account=uk`